L’Enclos de la Daby

 We hope you enjoy your stay at La Daby.
 Below are some guest guidance.
 Please do not hesitate to contact us if you have any questions.

 Please note that you must check out of houses at 10.00am promptly on the day of departure and check in after 4.00pm on day of arrival.
-This is to give our cleaner time to prepare houses for you.
+This is to give our cleaner time to prepare cottages for you.

 From Calais on the motorway - Arras, Reims, Troyes, Dijon, Lyon, Marseilles.
 Before Marseilles turn off left toward Nice, through Aix, then right toward Toulon.
 Exit off the Toulon motorway at exit 11: Cadiere d’Azur.